 From a yield perspective, numerous experiments in crops like tomato, brinjal, chilli, okra, and cucumber have shown substantial improvements in productivity under organic mulch.
 These improvements are attributed not only to moisture and weed management but also to enhanced soil health over the growing season.
 As mulch decomposes, it increases the organic carbon content, supports beneficial soil organisms like earthworms and mycorrhizae, and slowly releases nutrients that aid plant growth.
 Furthermore, organic mulching reduces the incidence of fruit rot and blemishes by minimizing fruit-to-soil contact, especially in creeping or ground-touching vegetables like cucurbits.
 In this way, mulching contributes not only to higher yields but also to improved produce quality.

 Despite its numerous benefits, organic mulching is not without challenges.
-Labor demands for mulch application and removal are higher than for synthetic materials.
+Labor demands for mulch application are higher than for synthetic materials.
 Additionally, mulches sourced from external fields may introduce weed seeds or pathogens.
 If applied too early or in thick layers, they may cool the soil excessively or hinder seedling emergence.
 High-carbon materials like sawdust can immobilize nitrogen and slow plant growth unless supplemented with additional fertilization.
 Still, these limitations can be managed with informed application timing, proper selection of mulch type, and integration with other crop management strategies.

 In light of the increasing need for climate-resilient and resource-efficient agricultural practices, organic mulching presents a promising tool for sustainable vegetable production.
 This review compiles and critically analyzes available literature on the role of organic mulching in weed suppression, soil moisture conservation, and yield enhancement in vegetable crops.
 By synthesizing outcomes from field studies, experimental trials, and real-world practices, the review aims to provide insights for researchers, extension workers, and farmers seeking low-cost, eco-friendly solutions to improve vegetable productivity.